andrewfishersb/SportsStats-Android/README.md

  * Record live time
  * expand to other sports
  * Refractor some activities into fragments (ie the format of the statistics)
+* Change around the database where player can hold a teamId but not need to wrapped in a team id on the outside

 ## Technologies Used